akirk/friends/README.md

 9. You can react to a post or share it using Post Collections.

 ## Changelog

+### 1.8.3
+- Improve default feed selection when adding a friend
+- Fix improper plugin directory when a friends plugin installed from Github

 ### 1.8.2
 - Move plugin updater data to Github